ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-41. Write a query to show all departments along with the number of people in there.
+Q. Write a query to show all departments along with the number of people in there.

 <details ><summary><b>Answer</b></summary>
     <p>